kmccurdy/techdsc/Technological_Sovereignty_Green_Paper_1.md

 trust that our data will not be used to exploit us.
 In cases where this trust cannot be established, we must regulate data collection, and, if necessary, ban it altogether.

 #### 3.1.1.
-Reining in the data brokers: short-term measures
+Reining in the data brokers: regulatory measures

-54) In the near future, the most urgent priority regarding data must be to curtail its undisclosed circulation to unidentified third parties, with special attention to sensitive personal data collected for public-interest purposes.
+54) To gain control over our data, we need a strong regulatory apparatus to curtail its undisclosed circulation and misuse by third parties - ranging from states and powerful commercial interests to criminals and other bad actors.
 The GDPR offers an excellent starting point, and has already demonstrated that bold legislation can put the tech giants on notice - but we must go further!

 55) - **End involuntary data trading**: For all domains in which data are collected, restrict the sale or access of individual data to third parties unless the individual providing the data expressly consents to grant that